 In 1999, the United States broke off relations with the “Federal Republic of Yugoslavia” (FRY), a predecessor state that included Serbia, when the FRY launched an ethnic cleansing and deportation campaign against noncombatant ethnic Albanians.
 This was followed by a bombing campaign of the FRY by the North Atlantic Treaty Organization (NATO) that lasted nearly 78 days until the FRY Government agreed to allow the establishment of a United Nations Interim Administration Mission in Kosovo (UNMIK) and the NATO-led Kosovo Force (KFOR), which allowed displaced persons and refugees to return to their homes.
 The United States formally reopened its embassy to FRY in 2001.
 In 2003, the state union of Serbia and Montenegro succeeded the FRY, which in turn dissolved in 2006 when Montenegro became independent following a referendum.
 After a UN-backed process to determine the province’s future status, Kosovo declared its independence from Serbia in 2008, which the U.S. recognized, but Serbia rejected.
 Consequently, Serbia withdrew its ambassador to the U.S. from February to October 2008.
 Pursuant to its constitution, the Government of Serbia still considers Kosovo to be part of its territory and has not recognized Kosovo’s independence, although more than 100 countries have done so.

 In 2011, the European Union (EU) facilitated a Dialogue between Serbia and Kosovo to discuss practical issues, such as the mutual acceptance of university diplomas.
 Under the leadership of EU High Representative Ashton, the Dialogue intensified in October 2012, as the Prime Ministers of Serbia and Kosovo began a series of meetings that led them to initial a first agreement on normalization of relations on April 19, 2013.
 As a result of the Government’s initial steps toward implementation of that agreement, the EU opened accession talks with Serbia on January 21, 2014.
+Thanks to further progress on Dialogue implementation, in 2015 Serbia opened the first two chapters of the EU acquis.
 The U.S. has fully supported the Dialogue process since it began, and the U.S. will continue to support the efforts of the Governments of Serbia and Kosovo to fully implement the agreement.
 The U.S. will also continue to support the Government of Serbia’s efforts to progress in EU accession talks, and to broaden its engagements in pursuit of Euro-Atlantic integration.

 U.S. Assistance to Serbia